hendrik-sill/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 it could overfit the data.

 ## Future work
-There are several possible wazs to improve this experiment.
+There are several possible ways to improve this experiment.
 For one thing we may want to try out **different models** in our scikit learn pipeline.
 Logistic regression makes sense as a starting point, but given the no free lunch theorem, we should always try out different models since there is no way to know ex-ante which model will perform best.

-Moreover, we may also want to reconsider our performance measure given that we are dealing with a highly imbalanced dataset where clients who subscribed to a term deposit account for only 11.20% of all cases.
+Moreover, we may also want to reconsider our **performance measure** given that we are dealing with a highly **imbalanced dataset** where clients who subscribed to a term deposit account for only 11.20% of all cases.
 Rather than accuracy we may want to use a metric like AUC weighted offered by AutoML to obtain a more realistic assessment of model performance.
-Another way to deal with this issue would be to collect additional data of positive and/ or to use resampling techniques to create a balanced dataset.
+Another way to deal with this issue would be to **collect additional data** of positive cases and/ or to use resampling techniques to create a balanced dataset.